carreraGroup/json-to-avro-schema/README.md

 To understand how JSON Schema types are mapped onto AVRO types, see [Type Mapping][type-mapping].

-To see the current impelementation status, see the [Roadmap][roadmap].
+To see the current implementation status, see the [Roadmap][roadmap].

 ## Specifications